 City of Thorsby inmates must contact the City of Thorsby Municipal court at 205-646-3575

 City of Maplesville inmates must contact the City of Maplesville Municipal court at 334-366-4211

 The Chilton County Jail does not determine release dates or provide this information to the public.

 All phone calls from the Chilton County Jail, regardless of location, will be collect, pre-paid or credit card calls.
-Phone calls from the booking area are free.
+Inmates have access to phone calls and e-messaging, through Securus.
 All calls are subject to monitoring and/or recording.
 Inmates will be provided PIN numbers in order to make phone calls.